 Meaning

-In the quote “The only freedom which deserves the name is that of pursuing our own good, in our own way, so long as we do not attempt to deprive others of theirs, or impede their efforts to obtain it.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+“The only freedom which deserves the name is that of pursuing our own good, in our own way, so long as we do not attempt to deprive others of theirs, or impede their efforts to obtain it.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme